A survey of mass partitions: Partitions by multiple hyperplanes

 \section{Partitions by multiple hyperplanes}

 In the ham sandwich theorem, the partitions we seek are given by a single hyperplane.
 As hyperplanes are easy to parametrize, it is convenient to look at partitions induced by several hyperplanes.
+The combinatorics of the complement of hyperplane arrangements has been extensively studied \cite{zaslavsky1975facing, orlik2013arrangements}.
+They provide rich configuration spaces for mass partition problems.